danielkty/danielkty.github.io/_pages/about.md

 ---

 I am a second year Machine Learning Masters student at Carnegie Mellon University.
-I am working with [Aditi Raghunathan](https://www.cs.cmu.edu/~aditirag/) on generalization and robustness.
+I am working with [Aditi Raghunathan](https://www.cs.cmu.edu/~aditirag/) on robustness in machine learning.
 Specifically, I am interested in making language models more robust to distribution shifts and adversarial attacks through better pretraining, fine-tuning, and data curation.
 My recent research has been focused around jailbreaking, retrieval-augmented generation, and out-of-distribution performance prediction of Foundation models.

-I am supported by the [Gwanjeong Educational Foundation Scholarship](https://www.ikef.or.kr/).
+I am supported by the [Gwanjeong Educational Foundation](https://www.ikef.or.kr/).
 Before coming to CMU, I received my Bachelors in Electrical & Electronic Engineering at Yonsei University.